1austrartsua1/projSplitFit/docs/examples.rst

 product.
 This option is controlled via the ``linearOp`` argument to ``addData``.

-Taking this option, and electing not to normalized the input data, one may set up the loss term as follows::
+Taking this option, and electing not to normalize the input data, one may set up the loss term as follows::

   import projSplitFit as ps